Barbershop singing has been around in New Zealand for many years and began in Auckland in 1974 (See note 1).

 Later in the year the membership increased, and the group began meeting in the Mt Albert Methodist Church hall.
 They also found their first musical director, Stuart Levy, from Avondale College.
 The membership eventually grew to 18, with numerous singouts, including one at the Old St Mary's Cathedral.

 18 months or so later the membership declined, they only had one tenor (Dave Jackman).
-Neil Etherton and Dave Jackman, Gary Taylor and a bass (See note 2), kept on going as the "Bridge City Barbers" while the chorus folded.
+Neil Etherton and Dave Jackman, Gary Taylor and John Wilkins, kept on going as the "Bridge City Barbers" while the chorus folded.

 Some time around 1977/1978 the Bridge City Barbers caught the attention of the Executive Director of the Museum of Transport and Technology (MOTAT), Ron Richardson, and he had the idea of having a quartet roaming the park, like the Dapper Dans of Disneyland.
 The quartet then became "The Village Barbers".
 Ron wanted to get more quartets available to sign at the park in rotation and contacted McDonalds in order to sponsor a quartet.
 They managed to find "The Sugarcane Express" in Hawaii, and renamed them "The Merry Macs".
 In April 1979 The Merry Macs did a singing tour of Auckland shopping malls promoting a rally at MOTAT and Ken Redwood remembers hearing them at St Lukes.

 On Anzac Day 1979 the rally attracted 60 men, including Ken.
 The Merry Macs and the Bridge City Barbers sang and members of the Merry Macs led the guys in half a dozen songs.
 From that rally the "MOTAT Barbershop Chorus" was formed.

 MOTAT and Ron Richardson brought another quartet, the Fancy Dans from San Jose, who sang as the Golden Staters at the 1980 Easter Show.